Inorganic chemicals · 2024

 +Is there Dibromoacetic acid in Kansas City, KS tap water?

-Yes — Kansas City, KS's 2024 Consumer Confidence Report lists Dibromoacetic acid at 1.11 ug/L. Kansas City, KS's 2024 Consumer Confidence Report shows Dibromoacetic acid at or above the federal limit (0.3 ug/L MCL).
-Measured value is 3.7× the threshold.
+Yes — Kansas City, KS's 2024 Consumer Confidence Report lists Dibromoacetic acid at 1.11 ug/L. Kansas City, KS's 2024 Dibromoacetic acid measurement is below the federal limit of 60 ug/L (MCL).

 +What's the federal limit for Dibromoacetic acid in drinking water?